Print This Page

 - Annuals and all dry soil areas as needed.

 - Potted plants as necessary.
 Add one tablespoon of apple cider vinegar to a gallon of irrigation water or one ounce of Garrett Juice.

 - Turf during drought conditions.

 - Aphids: use a blast of water and a release of ladybugs.
-Add 2 ounces molasses per gallon for better results.
-Apply beneficial nematodes for the control of thrips
+Add two ounces molasses per gallon for better results.

-- DISEASES: Black spot, powdery mildew, and bacterial leaf spot: Spray Garrett Juice plus a cup of skim milk per gallon of spray or spray cornmeal juice.
-Hydrogen peroxide gives excellent control of bacterial diseases.
-BioWash is effective for most diseases.
+- DISEASES: Black spot, powdery mildew and bacterial leaf spot: Spray Garrett Juice plus a cup of skim milk per gallon of spray or spray cornmeal juice.
+Hydrogen peroxide (3%) mixed 50/50 with water or added to Garrett Juice is even better for bacterial diseases.
+BioWash is also effective.

-- For fruit trees spray Garrett Juice plus garlic tea at pink bud and again after flowers have fallen from the trees.
+- Fruit trees: Spray Garrett Juice plus garlic tea at pink bud stage and again after flowers have fallen from the trees.
 Spray Garrett Juice only every two weeks.
-Spray BioWash at first sign of disease or use as a preventative.
-See the Organic Fruit and Pecan Tree Program for more details on my website at DirtDoctor.com.
+See the Organic Fruit and Pecan Tree Program for more details.

 - Turn the compost pile and keep it moist.

-- Use completed compost for bed preparation – use partially completed compost or shredded native tree trimmings as top-dressing mulch.
+- Use completed compost for bed preparation - use partially completed compost or shredded native as top-dressing mulch.

-- Mulch all bare soil but do not pile mulch on the root flares or stems of plants.
+- Mulch all bare soil but do not pile mulch on the stems and trunks of plants.

 - Feed and water the birds!

 *Planting recommendations based on North Texas climate, which is zone 8.
 Check with your local nurseries and extension service for specific varieties and timing.